-Craniosacral therapy, a gentle manual technique developed by John E Upledger, works off the theory that a therapist can feel the craniosacral rhythm anywhere in the body.
-The craniosacral rhythm says that an area of stress in the body will display an inappropriate craniosacral rhythm.
-Hence, a skilled therapist places their hands in certain spots in the body to feel the craniosacral rhythm.
+Craniosacral therapy, a gentle manual technique developed by John E Upledger, uses the craniosacral rhythm to communicate with the body.
+For example, a skilled therapist places their hands in certain spots in the body to feel the craniosacral rhythm.
 When they feel an area where the rhythm does not flow correctly, the therapist knows this area needs attention.
+This therapist then feels the changes in the rhythm to guide the session and decide what the patient needs.
+This technique allows the client to guide the session and the body to heal itself versus the therapist “fixing” the patient.

 What is the craniosacral rhythm?

 The craniosacral rhythm is the rhythm of the cerebrospinal fluid flowing through ventricles in the brain and down the spinal cord.
-First, this fluid helps remove metabolic waste from the brain back to the blood stream.
+First, this fluid helps remove metabolic waste from the brain back to the bloodstream.
 Also, it serves as a cushion to the brain, protecting it from head trauma.
-Finally, it travels through the body every five to ten seconds, and can be felt with light pressure on the body.
+Finally, it travels through the body every five to ten seconds, and the therapist can feel it with light pressure on the body.
 However, damage to the body will change the feel of this flow, and the practitioner will know where to work based on how the rhythm feels throughout the body.

 How does Craniosacral Therapy work?